microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaUser.md

 ```

 ## Description
-the **Remove-EntraBetaUser** cmdlet removes a user in Microsoft Entra ID.
+The **Remove-EntraBetaUser** cmdlet removes a user in Microsoft Entra ID.

 ## Examples